Abhiram-TK/OS-Interface/README.md

 # OS Interface

-Welcome to OS Interface, a robust operating system interface crafted using Go Language and the Fyne Framework.
+Welcome to OS Interface, an operating system interface crafted using Go Language and the Fyne Framework.
 This project seamlessly integrates various independent applications into one cohesive interface, enhancing your digital experience.

 ✨ Feel free to explore, contribute, and enhance your digital experience with OS Interface!